python/cpython/Doc/library/shutil.rst

    Recursively move a file or directory to another location.

    If the destination is on the current filesystem, then simply use rename.
-   Otherwise, copy src to the dst and then remove src.
+   Otherwise, copy src (with :func:`copy2`) to the dst and then remove src.

    .. versionadded:: 2.3